|

 museum in the United States and is listed on both the state and national

-the 1,500-acre family farm of Matilda Dodge Wilson (widow of Dodge Brothers
+1,500-acre family farm of Matilda Dodge Wilson (widow of Dodge Brothers Motor

-The hall served as residence for Matilda and her second husband,
+hall served as residence for Matilda and her second husband, lumber broker

-lumber broker Alfred G. Wilson, for 38 years.
+Alfred G. Wilson, for 38 years.
+Meadow Brook

-Meadow Brook Hall was opened to the public in 1971 for many to
+Hall was opened to the public in 1971 for many to enjoy the fine

 of this 88,000 square foot, 110-room mansion, its extraordinary collection of